Kandahar, Saskatchewan

 Kandahar is a special service area in Rural Municipality of Big Quill No. 308, Saskatchewan, Canada.
 Listed as a designated place by Statistics Canada, the community had a population of 20 in the Canada 2016 Census.
-Located on Highway 16 near Wynyard, the community was named by Canadian Pacific Railway executives in the late 19th century for a British military victory in Kandahar, Afghanistan.
+Located on Highway 16 near Wynyard, the community was named by Canadian Pacific Railway executives in the 1909 for a British military victory by General Roberts in Kandahar, Afghanistan.
 Kandahar is too small to be enumerated on its own, so its population belongs to the RM of Big Quill No. 308.
 It is located near the southern shore of Big Quill Lake, the largest inland body of salt water in Canada.

 History

-Many of the first settlers in the Kandahar district were immigrants from Iceland or of Icelandic descent.
+Many of the first settlers in the Kandahar district were immigrants from Norway and Iceland or of Icelandic descent.
 A significant number arrived from the Argyle settlement in Manitoba.
+This first settlers arrived from Norway in 1904 including Odin Granhaus, Henry Skjerven, Bert Lorenson, Amund Hagen, and Gilbert Sather.
+In 1909 the CPR exteneded the rail line from Sheho.
 An Icelandic immigrant, Thorvidur Halldorson (born Þorviður Magnússon), served as the district's first postmaster in 1910.
 From 1910 to 1913, the spelling of the post office was Candahar.
 Kandahar became a village in 1913, following a petition from its inhabitants.
 In 1925, Kandahar was listed as a Canadian Pacific Railway Ltd. Station on the Minnedosa, Saskatoon, Edmonton Section, CPR.
 Businesses included a printing press, Prentsmiðja A. Helgasonar, run by Andres Helgason (1867-1939), who was a skilled bookbinder and printer.

 The one room school house was named Kandahar School District #3333.

 Until the 1970s, Kandahar was a thriving community with various stores and attractions, including a popular steak house.
 However, in the late 1980s the community's only school closed, and the population has steadily decreased since.

 The community was profiled in Aisha Jamal's 2019 documentary film A Kandahar Away.

 Kandahar's status was changed from organized hamlet to special service area on January 1, 2025.